 Parents/guardians are urged to mark all personal belongings with their child(ren)’s name in permanent marker or with a name tag.
 Each school maintains a lost and found area where children or parents/guardians may claim lost articles.

 Articles that interfere in any way with school procedures, disrupt the educational process, or are hazards to the safety of others are not allowed at school.
 Such items include, but are not limited to:

-- Drugs, including over-the-counter drugs and look-alike drugs (see section on Medication Policy);
+Drugs, including over-the-counter drugs and look-alike drugs (see Medication at School);

-Student possession and/or use of cell phones and other electronic devices while at school is governed by Board of Education Policy 7:190 Student Behavior, which reads as follows:
+Student possession and/or use of cell phones and other electronic devices while at school is governed by Board of Education Policy 7:190 Student Behavior.
+Here is the excerpt related to cell phones:

-- Using or possessing an electronic paging device.
-Using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
+Using or possessing a cellular phone, video recording device, or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular telephone.

-- All electronic devices must be kept powered off and out of sight during the regular school day unless use of the device is provided in a student’s individualized education program (IEP) or it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+All electronic devices (i.e., cell phones, earbuds, headphones, cellular wrist devices, etc.) must be kept powered-off and kept in the locker during the regular school day unless: (a) use of the device is provided in a student’s Individualized Education Program (IEP); or (b) it is needed in an emergency that threatens the safety of students, staff, or other individuals.